How To Decide What Type Of Home To Buy With A Mortgage

 Attached single-family homes are very similar to other property types.
 Reviewing the property title can show you what kind of property it is.

 - You have more privacy because you won’t share walls or common areas with your neighbors.

-- You may have extra storage space such as an attic, garage or basement.
+- You may have more personal storage space such as an attic, garage or basement.

-- Single-family homes typically have larger yards compared to other property types like condos and townhomes.
+- Single-family detached homes typically have larger yards compared to other property types like condos and townhomes.

 The Cons Of Owning A Single-Family Home

-- You may experience payment fluctuations for homeowners insurance and property taxes.
+- You may experience steeper payment fluctuations for homeowners insurance and property taxes.